MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ---
-title: Create and Modify Custom Layouts for Reports and Documents
+title: Working with Excel Layouts
-description: Learn how to create customized layouts to personalize the appearance of a report when viewed, printed, or saved.
+description: Learn how to create and modify report layouts that are built using Excel.
-author: SorenGP
+author: jswymer

 ms.topic: conceptual
 ms.devlang: na